felipolis/InstaBot-FollowersMonitor/README.md

 - First of all, you need python3.
 [Click Here](https://www.python.org),
   download and install it.
-- Secondly, you need to install VirtualEnv on your command prompt:
+- Secondly, you need to install all the packages i've used.
+On your project directore, open your command prompt and type:
-  `pip install virtualenv`
+  `pip install requirements.txt`
-- Then, you have to activate your virtualenv.
-Being in the bot's directory, open yout command prompt an type: `. .\venv\Scripts\activate`
 - Now you can run the program: `python bot.py`

 ### Considerations: